attraverso/html-css-digitalocean/README.md

 ### Project requirements

-Replicate the Digital Ocean website's homepage using all the technologies known at the time.
+Replicate the Digital Ocean website's homepage, responsiveness included.

 ### Goals:

-Practice assembling a more structured, complex layout.
+Practice assembling a more structured and complex responsive layout.